montaan/montaan/TASKS.md

         [] Public repos explorer

 # Version history
+    [] Compare file at any revision to HEAD in file diff view (so that you can first find a file with code you want to revert, then compare that with the current version to know what to revert.)
     [] Commit view
         [] Show list of files after message (click file to open) [] Collapse/expand individual diffs